Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically without asking for your credentials.
 It will use a saved user token for authentication.

-However, if you leave your application running for more than 30 minutes it will ask again for your credentials for security reason.
+However, if you leave your application running for more than 30 minutes it will ask again for your credentials.

 At anytime you can renew your user token using the command line argument **-r** when you restart your application.
 ```js